Reddey/dchelp/index.md

 ## The map.

 [The maps](https://reddey.github.io/dchelp/maps) are a sub-category to check out, if you want to get an idea about how to navigate / plan out the grand heist.
 It includes mapping for (Currently 2 out of) 4 different floors within the Diamond Casino and Resort

+## The loot.

+[The loot](https://reddey.github.io/dchelp/loot) is what you will be stealing from the Diamond Casino & Resort, the main reason you are hitting the place.
+Well, one of the main reasons alongside insurance scamming Duggan.